koenrane/KR-new-site/content/Stress-test of site features.md

 The site's font family is [EB Garamond](http://www.georgduffner.at/ebgaramond).
 However, as of April 2024, the font did not support slashed zeroes (the `zero` feature).
 The unslashed zeroes looked quite similar to the letter 'o.'
 Furthermore, the italicized font did not support the `cv11` OpenType feature for oldstyle numerals (such as '2', which only reach up to the x-height of lowercase letters).
 This meant that the italicized oldstyle '1' looked like a small uppercase 'I', which wasn't very pleasant to my eyes.

 Therefore, I paid [Hisham Karim](https://www.fiverr.com/hishamhkarim) $121 to add these features.
 I have notified the maintainer of the EB Garamond font. 😌

+## Automatic fraction display
+> 99 1/2% of websites don't render fractions properly.
+> -- Albert Einstein

+I chose slanted fractions in order to slightly increase the height of the numerals in the numerator and denominator.
+4/5 readers agree with this choice.
+- Multiplication sign conversion makes multipliers exactly 2x as pleasant to read.
+See also: 5/4x.
 # Lists
 > [!quote] [List of weapons and armour in Middle-earth](https://en.wikipedia.org/wiki/List_of_weapons_and_armour_in_Middle-earth)
 > <dl>